-Put simply, individuals can be said to have positive financial wellbeing when they feel they have a sense of financial security and enough money to meet their needs, including enough money to enjoy life.Summary by Brin Chartier, for The World of Work Project
+Individuals can be said to have positive financial wellbeing when they feel they have a sense of financial security.
+This happens when the feel they have enough money to meet their needs, including enough money to enjoy life.Summary by Brin Chartier, for The World of Work Project

-Many employees around the world suffer from low levels of financial wellbeing, and many workplace financial wellbeing programs are being introduced to address this issue.
+Many employees around the world suffer from low levels of financial wellbeing.
+As a result, many workplace financial wellbeing programs are being introduced to address this issue.
 This is an issue for our times, and it’s one that needs to be addressed.

 Given this, it’s important that we understand the what it actually means to be financially well.
-There’s obviously much more that we need to understand to improve Financial Wellbeing, so just consider this an introduction to the topic.
+There’s obviously much more that we need to understand to improve Financial Wellbeing.
+This article is just an introduction to the topic.

 What is Financial Wellbeing?

 There is no specific financial amount that someone must have in their bank account to be considered financially well.
-Instead, the definition of financial wellbeing (also referred to as financial wellness) is closely tied to a person’s own sense of financial stress and financial confidence.
+Instead, the definition of financial wellbeing is closely tied to a person’s own sense of financial stress and financial confidence.

 To help bring this to life it’s worth considering the fact that there are many individuals or families who are an reasonably modest levels of income, but who have positive net asset positions and who are reasonably secure, at least secure enough to meet their needs.
 At the same time, though, there are many individuals or families who have large incomes, but who also have large levels of debt that they struggle to service and who do not feel financially secure.

 Financial wellbeing is an increasingly important topic for individuals and employers.
 This is because to the financial stress that many individuals who are in work find themselves under.
 In many countries, financial wellbeing is actually deteriorating for employees.